Seyviour/Niyimot/FluttersAndFlowers.md

 A Moment Forever
 ________________

-Flutters and flowers are all I desire
+Flutters and flowers, the heat of desire
 A hand in mine, the pulse of another
-Rainbows and rivers for my eyes to admire
+Rainbows and rivers my eyes do admire
-Nothing compares to the scent of my lover
+but Nothing compares to the scent of my lover
 All will burn in the heat of the fire
 But I'll be here in this moment forever